—Julien Offroy de la Mettrie, L'Homme Machine

 The bad: The body will use alcohol as the primary source of fuel, putting body fat burning on hold until all the alcohol has been metabolized.
 Also, many alcoholic beverages include sugar.
 Finally, alcohol lowers testosterone levels.

-Don't use sauces as they are generally high in sugar and seed oils.
+Don't use sauces and some dressings as they are generally high in sugar and seed oils.
 Instead use fats such as coconut oil, butter, and olive oil and combine with spices and herbs of all kinds plus salt, lemon/lime juice, and vinegar to create amazing meals.
 For Western dishes, use salt, pepper, paprika, cinnamon, onion powder, garlic powder, oregano, basil, sage, rosemary, and parsley.
 For a spicy dish, add cayenne pepper, paprika, chili powder, and red pepper flakes.
 For Eastern dishes, go with curry, ginger, coriander, cardamom, cloves, allspice, and nutmeg.

 A potato contains a long list of beneficial micronutrients, yet it is bland to eat by itself.
 It is also very high in carbohydrates.
 By adding some butter, the combination increases the potato's palatability along with health benefits: butter contains various additional micronutrients, helps with the bioavailability of fat-soluble vitamins (A, D, E, and K), and the fat lowers the potato's high glycemic index.
 Adding a bit of sea salt and vinegar further increases both the palatability and health benefits.